 Class enrollment limit: 12 students.

-Each student will be responsible for participating in all seminars and will be specifically responsible for making periodic presentations regarding his or her clinical experience.
+Each student will be responsible for participating in all seminars and will be specifically responsible for making periodic presentations regarding the student’s clinical experience.
 A student will be graded based on class attendance and participation, and a presentation/paper to the seminar on a selected topic relating to the legislative session.

 *Non-UC Hastings students

 This program is offered to students enrolled at selected law schools.
 A student who is accepted into the program will concurrently be accepted to UC Hastings College of the Law for the semester that the student is in the program.
-Credits for the courses will be transferred to the student's home institution.
-It is the student's responsibility to obtain approval from his or her home institution to enroll at UC Hastings and participate in the Legislation Clinic.
+Credits for the courses will be transferred to the student’s home institution.
+It is the student’s responsibility to obtain approval from the student’s home institution to enroll at UC Hastings and participate in the Legislation Clinic.

-For further information concerning the program email Professor Salerno.
+For further information concerning the program email Professor Boyer-Vine.